How to make your own Aromatherapy spray

-We began by pulling out some of our favorite oils, making a cup of tea and sharing our ideas.
-Smelling each oil gave us ideas about the type of scent to create.
+We began by pulling out some of our favorite oils, making a cup of tea and coming up with ideas for a signature scent.

 For today, we decided on 2 unique scents.
-We wanted to create a spray that incorporated jasmine and citrus in some way.
-We also wanted to create a spray that smells soft and floral, but is up-lifting.
+We wanted to create a spray that incorporated jasmine and citrus in some way that smells soft, floral, and is up-lifting.
 We called this one Love Blend.

 Flin recommends that you store your room spray in a cool place to extend the shelf life to 1-2 months.

-Continue reading to for all DIY directions, photos, and tips from Flin.
-Plus, scroll on down and leave a comment to be entered into our giveaway.
+Continue reading to see the recipes, tips, and all recommended supplies!
+Don't forget to leave a comment to be entered into our giveaway.

-Today, I want to take you to visit my favorite museum in Los Angeles and show you how to make a Heart-shaped Dream Catcher.
+Today, we visit my favorite L.A. museum, CAFAM and I show you how to make a unique heart-shaped dream catcher.

-While, I love many of the art museums in Los Angeles, the Getty and LACMA, CAFAM is at the top of my list.
+While I love all of the art museums L.A. has to offer, the Getty, MOCA, and LACMA, it is CAFAM that holds a special place in my heart.
 CAFAM stands for the California of Folk Art Museum.
-It showcases of traditional arts and crafts in a gallery setting.
-These crafts range from textiles, weaving, furniture making, book arts, printmaking and ceramics.
-I love the functional art that I find in their gift shop.
-They also offer community workshops and classes throughout the year.
-Here is a picture of the museum from the front, it is on Wilshire directly across from LACMA.
+It exhibits and showcases many modern and traditional crafts in a gallery setting.
+These crafts range from textiles, weaving, furniture making, book arts, printmaking and ceramics, so basically all of my faves.
+I especially love the functional finds that I come across in their gift shop.
+CAFAM offers community workshops and classes throughout the year and is situated directed across from LACMA.

-I attended a workshop on Sunday on how to make a DIY heart-shaped dreamcatcher.
-Dreamcatchers are something that I have made in the past.
-I loved heart-shaped idea to try out with my students or for an interior application such as as a wall hanging.
+This Sunday, I learned how to make a heart-shaped dreamcatcher.
+I loved the idea to try out a heart-shaped dreamcatcher for an interior wall hanging.
 This workshop was led by weaver and fiber artist Mimi Haddon and is the third class that I have attended at CAFAM.